nikogura/gomason/README.md

 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

 Tool for testing, building, signing and publishing binaries.
-Think of it as an on premesis CI/CD system- that also performs code signing and publishing of artifacts.
+Think of it as an on-premises CI/CD system that also performs code signing and publishing of artifacts.

+## Historical Context

+**Note:** Gomason was originally created in the pre-Go modules era (before Go 1.11, released September 2018) when Go dependency management was less deterministic and required tools like `dep`, `godep`, or manual `GOPATH` management.
+Many of gomason's core features—such as clean workspace builds, dependency isolation, and reproducible builds—addressed pain points that have since been largely solved by Go modules and the modern Go toolchain.

+While Go modules now provide deterministic builds and better dependency management, gomason still offers significant value for:
+- **Template-based artifact generation** - Dynamic creation of install scripts, documentation, and configuration files from templates
+- **Sophisticated publishing workflows** - Automated upload of binaries, signatures, checksums, and generated artifacts to multiple repository types
+- **Code signing with provenance** - GPG signing of binaries with proper author attribution
+- **Multi-platform release automation** - Cross-compilation and publishing in a single command
+- **Legacy project support** - Projects that haven't migrated to modules

+The templating and publishing functions remain highly useful even in the modern Go ecosystem, where they can complement standard tooling (`go build`, `go test`, GitHub Actions, etc.) to provide a complete release pipeline.

 You could do this via a CI/CD System and an artifact repository of some flavor.
 But wiring that up properly takes time, experience, and tends to be very specific to your particular system and repository.